shenlin192/stage-d-t-/README.md

 Php files inside each project are used to get/updata data from/of database correspond to that project.

-Folders like ***"admin" "data" "includes" "modules" "temp"*** are some php configurations which are used to set up the basic developping envirnment.
+Folders like ***"admin" "data" "includes" "modules" "temp"*** contain some php configurations which are used to set up the basic developping envirnment.